L. N. Sinha

 Sinha was the first Attorney General to represent a private party during their term in office.
 Before becoming the Solicitor General of India, he was the Advocate General of Bihar for several years.

 Family and early life

 His son Lalit Mohan Sharma became the Chief Justice of India.
-His grandson Justice Parthasarthy currently serves as a Judge in the Patna High Court.
+His grandson Justice Partha Sarthy currently serves as a Judge in the Patna High Court.